Best Investments During Low Interest Rates

 Most people don’t understand how to use cryptocurrency, or how it is valued.
 For example, Bitcoin’s value is based on scarcity and demand and supply.
 Bitcoin is a limited supply item, capped at 21m units and is traded like a stock.
 I believe blockchain technology is here to stay but I have no idea where cryptocurrency values will be long-term.

 Think of cryptocurrency as a pure gambling speculation play.
-It might be worth throwing a few quid into the lesser known coins such as Dash and Ripple to see if you can strike it rich.
+I have friends who bought Bitcoin at $19,000 and were distraught when the proceed dropped to $6,900 three months later.
+It might be worth throwing a few quid into the lesser known coins such to see if you can strike it rich but success is unlikely.

 Alternative Best Investments

 There are plenty of high-risk alternative investments ranging from buying shares in oil wells to buying and selling cars.
 I know nothing about either of those.

 I have been dabbling in sports tickets since 2014 and my annual returns have been a little over 60%.
 This is high risk and I wouldn’t recommend putting more than a few percent of your savings into this.

 The formula is very simple.
 Buy season tickets for sports teams and resell them on ticket websites.
 Season tickets are always discounted versus single game tickets.

 What types of tickets do I buy?
 USA NBA basketball because I know which teams are popular and understand which games will be in high demand.
 If you plan on doing this, make sure you buy the tickets directly from the sports clubs themselves and not from third parties.

 The risk with sports tickets is that you may not be able to sell them.
 Fortuna,tely the internet offers many ticket selling websites.
 I place the tickets for sale as early as possible then adjust the price as needed.
 All the tickets are electronic so once the tickets sell online, the ticket is emailed to the buyer.